dagonis/libsshcheck/README.md

 This will only work for a few weeks, when the clean libssh versions start to increment the checks in this tool will no longer work.
 If this is after November 1st 2018, find a better tool or edit this one for your own purposes.

+# Dependancies
+Python3 and netcat (any netcat will do!)

 # Install
 Don't have to install anything.
 Clone and run!